vittorioromeo/vr-game-checklist/README.md

 - [ ] My game allows the player to finely tweak the in-game pitch of held objects and weapons. [^controller_pitch_adjustment]

 [^controller_pitch_adjustment]: This is massively important to guarantee that a weapon will point in the exact direction player expect it to, and to ensure consistent aiming between games.
-Some games, for example, aim the weapon too low (towards the ground) when using Valve Index controllers compared to Oculus Rift controllers.
+Some games, for example "Stride", aim the weapon too low (towards the ground) when using Valve Index controllers compared to Oculus Rift controllers.
 Providing an adjustable pitch allows players to decide where they want their weapon to aim.

 - [ ] My game allows the player to finely tweak the in-game yaw and roll of held objects and weapons. [^controller_yaw_roll_adjustment]

 [^controller_yaw_roll_adjustment]: This issue is less common than the pitch one, but some games have incorrect yaw/roll rotation of a held weapon in respect to the controller.
-Crisis VRigade 2, for example, points the weapon a few extra degrees towards the left with Valve Index controllers, forcing players to uncomfortably aim in the wrong direction to hit the target.
+"Crisis VRigade 2", for example, points the weapon a few extra degrees towards the left with Valve Index controllers, forcing players to uncomfortably aim in the wrong direction to hit the target.
 Providing an adjustable yaw/roll allows players to decide where they want their weapon to aim.

 ### Height Adjustment